MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/rds-vdi-recommendations-1803.md

 <https://docs.microsoft.com/en-us/windows-server/security/windows-services/security-guidelines-for-disabling-system-services-in-windows-server>

-Note that a lot of services that may seem to be good candidates to disable are set to manual service start type.
+Note that a lot of services that might seem to be good candidates to disable are set to manual service start type.
 This means that the service will not automatically start and is not started unless a specific application or service triggers a request to the service being consider for disabling.
 Services that